yocvito/THM_recovery_decrypt_files/README.md

 ./decrypt <file-to-decrypt>
 ```

-You should take a look at decrypt.c:9 and check your key is the same
+You should take a look at decrypt.c:9 and check if your key is the same

 Compilation
 ```